 Q: How does thermal imaging technology work?

 A: FLIR thermal cameras detect heat radiation and can be used to identify the surface temperature of objects and people.
 With this capability, FLIR thermal cameras are commonly used as a non-contact screening tool to detect differences in skin surface temperatures and pattern changes.
-In fact, FLIR is registered with the U.S. Food and Drug Administration (FDA) to provide a variety of its thermal products to screen for elevated skin temperatures in connection with additional screening tools.

 Q: How should skin temperature screening be performed?

 A: The U.S. Food and Drug Administration (FDA) provides full recommendations for Thermal Imaging Systems (Infrared Thermographic Systems / Thermal Imaging Cameras).
 Here are several tips to ensure optimal measurement performance from a FLIR thermal camera:

 - Screen people one at a time to look for temperature anomalies.

 - Screen people from 1 to 2 meters (3 to 6 feet) away.

 - Measure temperature near the tear duct (at the inner canthus) as this location provides the closest temperature correlation to human core body temperature.
 This is not measuring core body temperature and readings near 35°C (95°F) are common.